Sheikh Ahmad-e Jami: Life

 Ahmad was born in Namaq, in the outskirts of Jam, in 1049.
 His family claimed descent from Jarir ibn Abd Allah al-Bajali, a companion of Muhammad, though Ahmad's appearance was distinctly non-Arab, and his Persian had a native sounding quality.
 His sobriquet Zinda-fil ("the colossal elephant" or "the terrible elephant") referred both to his appearance and his religio-social conduct.

 Ahmad had some formal schooling in his youth.
 At age twenty-two, while "immersed in the pleasures of a loose life", he experienced a miracle, which led him to denounce worldy interests.
 He secluded himself in the mountains around Namaq, where he spent the next eighteen years devoted to study, meditation, and self-imposed hardships.
 At the age of forty, he left the solitary life and began a long career of preaching, teaching Sufi followers, and writing books.
 He travelled to many nearby villages and towns, including Herat and Nishapur, and at one point made Hajj.

 Jam was his permanent residence, where he built a mosque and khanaqa.
 His contact was limited mostly to the local population and minor dignitaries, with the one notable exception of the Seljuk sultan Ahmad Sanjar, who had a particular liking to Ahmad and with whom he exchanged correspondence.
 Two such letters survive, one in which Ahmad defended Jam's population, and another where he answered a spiritual question from Sanjar.

 Ahmad stands apart from any known Sufi order of his day.
 His pir was an otherwise unknown figure named Abu Taher Kurd.
-Subsequent hagiographers attempted to propogate a spiritual link between Ahmad and the celebrated Sufi, Abu Sa'id Abu'l-Khayr, though this has no basis in fact.
+Subsequent hagiographers attempted to propagate a spiritual link between Ahmad and the celebrated Sufi, Abu Sa'id Abu'l-Khayr, though this has no basis in fact.